If you’ve built a gaming rig on your own in the past, you’re most likely familiar with why thermal paste is so essential.

 First off, we want to warn you that this process is very delicate so do it at your own risk.
 (We are not liable for any damage.)

-Removing thermal paste from the CPU pins isn’t easy, and it requires the right tool.
+Removing thermal paste from the CPU pins isn’t easy and requires the right tool.

-- You can use thin Q-tips to carefully clean the affected area.
+- You can use thin Q-tips to clean the affected area carefully.